Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

 \subsection{The strategy of the proof}

 The proof of Theorem\,\ref{Mth} relies on the finite-dimensional Lyapunov-Schmidt reduction method.
 As is well known, this method allows us to reduce the construction of solutions to a finite dimensional variational problem.
 Roughly speaking, the finite-dimensional reduction argument consists of two key steps.
 The first step is to construct appropriate approximate solutions, thereby reducing the original problem to a finite-dimensional one.
-Here to obtain a sufficiently accurate approximate solution, we need to appropriately truncate the standard bubble $U_{\lambda,\xi}$ near the concentrating point, which is crucial to address the slow decay of the bubble in lower dimensions.
-But this will pose substantial challenges in deriving estimates of the approximate solutions due to the non-locality of the fractional Laplacian.
-Unlike the local case $(s=1)$, we will make delicate analysis of the approximate solutions.
-Moreover, although problem \eqref{eq:1} can be seen as a subcritical problem, the fact that $V(x)$ is merely a nonnegative function implies that there is no variational structure to \eqref{eq:1} in general on the Sobolev space $H_V^1(\mathbb{R}^N)$, and thus variational methods cannot be used directly to deal with \eqref{eq:1}.
-For this reason, we work in appropriate weighted $L^\infty$ spaces, following the approach in \cite{WY}, to carry out the finite-dimensional reduction.
+Here to obtain sufficiently accurate approximate solutions, we need to appropriately truncate the standard bubble $U_{\lambda,\xi}$ near the concentrating points, which is crucial to address the slow decay of the bubble in low dimensions.
+However, this poses substantial challenges in deriving estimates of the approximate solutions, owing to the non-locality of the fractional Laplacian.
+Unlike the local case $(s=1)$, we perform a refined analysis of the approximate solutions.
+Moreover, although problem \eqref{eq:1} can be regarded as a subcritical problem, the fact that $V(x)$ is merely nonnegative implies that \eqref{eq:1} generally admits no variational structure on the Sobolev space $H_V^s(\mathbb{R}^N)$, and thus variational methods cannot be applied directly to \eqref{eq:1}.
+For this reason, we work in appropriate weighted $L^\infty$ spaces, following the approach in \cite{WY1}, to carry out the finite-dimensional reduction procedure.